OpenNebula/docs/source/configuration_guide/web_interfaces_configuration/suns_views.rst

 To create a label hierarchy, use the '/' character.
 For example, you could have the labels 'Linux/Ubuntu' and 'Linux/CentOS'.
 Please note that a resource with the label 'Linux/Ubuntu' is not automatically added to the parent 'Linux' label, but you can do it explicitly.

+.. _suns_views_labels_behavior:

+.. note:: Labels created from Sunstone will ignore the labels case, and show them in lowercase with the first letter in upper case.
+    Eg: ``label with-spaces/andSubtree`` will tranform to ``Label With-spaces/Andsubtree``

 Persistent Labels
 ================================================================================
 You can also create persistent labels.
 These types of labels will not be deleted even when they have no associated resources.
 To define persistent tags we have 2 options, defining them as system tags, and including them in the file ``/etc/one/sunstone-views.yaml`` or adding them to the user's template.
 This second form can be done through the CLI or through the sunstone interface, doing Click on the padlock of already-created tags.